eriksquires/DuckDB-With-R/README.md

 There are many ways in which these two db’s can overlap.
 We can argue performance, but for me the real issue is the configuration and set up time.
 If you already have a PostgresDB and want to keep using it, please go ahead.
-Where duckdb shines is in going from zero to OLAP DB in a single line of R code.
+Where DuckDB shines is in going from zero to OLAP DB in a single line of R code.
 Users?
 Privileges?
 Haha!
 We don’t need no stinking user accounts.
 Tablespaces?
 Hahaha, that’s what we call the db file.
 Growth management… why?
 You need backups?
 Google drive!!